Updated: 27th April 2021

 Quite a lot of text books and natural history books written by experts, have concatenated the two words (i.e. joined ‘bumble’

 and ‘bee’ together) – such as Professor Dave Goulson’s book – Bumblebee Behaviour

 And Ecology, and Bernd Heinrich’s Bumblebee Economics.

 two words together to form one word – bumblebee.

-I was aware that Charles Darwin used the term 'humble-bee' - for example, in his writings "On the routes of the males of Bombus" (from "The Correspondence of Charles Darwin") he says:
+I was aware that Charles Darwin used the term 'humble-bee'.
+For example, in his writings "On the routes of the males of Bombus" (from "The Correspondence of Charles Darwin") he says:

 Later, a book written in 1912, by F. W. L. Sladen The Humble Bee also uses the term ‘humble’.
 He also hyphenates honey bee as honey-bee.
 Within the book, he starts the introduction writing ‘bumble-bee’, but then appears to use both ‘humble’ immediately after: